tidychangepoint: a unified framework for analyzing changepoint detection in univariate time series

 4.2 Extending tidychangepoint to include new algorithms

-In order to a segmenting algorithm to work with tidychangepoint the class of the resulting object must implement, at a minimum, methods for the following generic functions:
+In order for a segmenting algorithm to work with tidychangepoint the class of the resulting object must implement, at a minimum, methods for the following generic functions:

 • From stats: as.ts(), and nobs().
 These are needed perform basic operations on the time series.